Genital sores - female

 Other common causes of genital sores include:

 See a health care provider before treating yourself.
-Self-treatment may make it harder for the health care provider to find the source of the problem.
+Self-treatment may make it harder for the provider to find the source of the problem.

 A sitz bath may help relieve itching and crusting.

-If the sores are caused by a sexually transmitted infection, your sexual partner may need to be treated as well.
-Do not have any type of sexual activity until your health care provider says the sores can no longer be spread to others.
+If the sores are caused by a sexually transmitted infection, your sexual partner may need to be tested and treated as well.
+Do not have any type of sexual activity until your provider says the sores can no longer be spread to others.

 When to Contact a Medical Professional